 But who decided that we would be better off watching a television?
 Did the transformation of the television from a large, clunky box to a shiny, sleek, attractive flat screen promote its invasion into our quiet zones?…I can’t find a single study that shows any legitimate health benefit to support their presence in a doctor’s office, but I can think of 100 reasons to take them out.”

 Anecdotal evidence shows the controversy.
 In one forum, the original question was posed by someone who worked for a group of allergists.
 One patient complained about the television.
-With the usual medical arrogance, the doctor’s office felt they should ignore her.
+With typical medical arrogance, the doctor’s office felt they should ignore her.

 The responses were pretty consistent.
 A few people said they liked to have a television for long waits but nobody spoke enthusiastically about the televisions.
-Certainly nobody said they’d go out of their way to choose a practice with a television set…but several people said they’d change doctors to avoid a television experience.
+Nobody said they’d go out of their way to choose a practice with a television set…but several people said they’d change doctors to avoid a television experience.

 I would not go to a doctor’s office that had a tv on in the waiting room, with or without sound.
 I am more than capable of entertaining myself while waiting.
 I think having a tv in the waiting room, especially when someone else chooses what I and the rest of the people waiting have to watch, is insulting.
 So far I’ve been able to find doctor’s offices that don’t stoop to having tvs in the waiting rooms.